phpearth/docs/introduction/hosting.md

----
-title: "Which hosting service should I use for PHP, are there any free hosting providers?"
+# Which hosting service should I use for PHP, are there any free hosting providers?
-updated: "August 16, 2016"
-permalink: "/faq/intro/which-hosting-service-should-i-use/"
----

 In order for a web application to be able to run on the web (production environment), you usually choose a hosting service provider with a web server.